madjeek-web/Popup-Blocker-Pro/README.md

 It automatically decompresses and creates a folder next to it

-⚠️ WARNING: You must KEEP this unzipped folder!
+WARNING : You must KEEP this unzipped folder!
 Do not delete it after installation, otherwise the extension will stop working.

 STEP 3 : OPEN THE EXTENSIONS PAGE IN CHROME
 Open Google Chrome (the browser)

-In the address bar (at the top, where you type website addresses), type exactly:
+In the address bar (at the top, where you type website addresses), type exactly :

 chrome://extensions